VidyashreeVPuranik/glugpesce.github.io/_posts/2020-05-09-getting-started-with-pelian.md

 ### 9. Conclusion
 ---
 Having said this blog is just a kickstart and its only your try will fetch you a great work out of you.
 Pelican is python based and its so easy to work and deploy too.
 And ifou are looking for a [ready repo](https://gitlab.com/blog-zphoenix/blog-zphoenix.gitlab.io).

+In the virtue of getting writing this blog here is the OUTPUT : https://blog-zphoenix.gitlab.io/<br>

 If any errors do ping me  or if you had a better pelican hosted share it with me, there will be something that i can learn from yours.